 Destinations

-Webhooks are the most basic Destination to set up, and involve Terra making a POST request to a predefined callback URL you pass in when setting up the Webhook.
+Webhooks are the most basic to set up, and involve Terra making a POST request to a predefined callback URL you pass in when setting up the Webhook.

 They are automated messages sent from apps when something happens.